 Lavon Lake

-One of the largest lakes in North Texas, Lavon Lake is over 21,000 acres that contains over 120 miles of shoreline.
+Lavon Lake is one of the largest lakes in North Texas.
+It is over 21,000 acres and has over 120 miles of shoreline.

-This massive lake has everything that you would want for a fun trip to the lake.
+This massive lake has everything you would want for a fun trip to the lake.

-Lake Lavon has 16 parks, numerous camping sites, multiple beaches, and loads of picnic sites.
+Lake Lavon has 16 parks, numerous camping sites, multiple beaches, and many picnic sites.

-In addition to all of this, there are also many hiking and biking trails in the area.
+In addition to this, there are many hiking and biking trails in the area.

 Read Next: Weekend Getaways From Dallas: 20 Great Choices